sjimenez77/devonfw-vscode-ide/README.md

 ## Introduction

-Visual Studio Code is a ligth and powerfull open source editor, developed and maintained by Microsoftn, which integrate some powerfull tools and caracteristics, higlinghting between them the incorporation of git by default, a fast and configurable debbuging tool and the posibillity of be extended and customized by a vast number of [extensions](https://marketplace.visualstudio.com/VSCode).
+Visual Studio Code is a light and powerful open source editor, developed and maintained by Microsoft, which integrate some powerful tools and characteristics, highlighting between them the incorporation of git by default, a fast and configurable debugging tool and the possibility of be extended and customized by a vast number of [extensions](https://marketplace.visualstudio.com/VSCode).

 ## Installation